Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 It just has brackets, racial slur.

-Which at first made me think it was one of the ones I wouldn't say.
+which at first made me think it was one of the ones I wouldn't say.

 isn't that just like a wop?

-brings a knife to a gunfight.
+Brings a knife to a gunfight.

-And what, if you heard the term WOP?
+And if you heard the term wop?

 Okay, it is racist here as well then.